 3.2 Academic Committee

 The Academic Committee (AC) is our senior committee.
-The Board of Directors (i.e. the governing body) has delegated responsibility for academic governance to the Academic Committee in accordance with Regulation 15(a) of the Articles.
+The Board of Directors (i.e. the governing body) has delegated responsibility for key areas of academic governance to the Academic Committee in accordance with Regulation 15(a) of the Articles.